hdi-umd/SVGClipper/README.md

 5. In the file selection dialog, navigate to the location where you cloned or downloaded the extension's source code, and select the extension folder.

-6. Once the extension is loaded, you should see the **SVG Downloader** listed among your installed extensions.
+6. Once the extension is loaded, you should see the **SVG Clipper** listed among your installed extensions.

 7. You're all set!
 Now, whenever you encounter an SVG image on a webpage, simply click the extension and select!

-Note: The SVG Downloader extension may require permission to access webpages in order to detect and download SVG images.
+Note: The SVG Clipper extension may require permission to access webpages in order to detect and download SVG images.
 Please grant the necessary permissions when prompted.

 Happy SVG downloading!